aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/advanced-and-operation/_index.md

 ---
-title: How to combine multiple conditions with Advanced AND Operation in Aspose.Tasks
+title: Combine Multiple Conditions Using the Advanced AND Operation in Aspose.Tasks .NET API
-linktitle: Advanced AND Operation in Aspise.Tasks
+linktitle: Advanced AND Operation in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to combine multiple conditions and filter project tasks using the advanced AND operation in Aspose.Tasks for .NET.
 weight: 10